-Receipts to Church Members.-Receipts should be issued promptly for all moneys received, no matter how small the amount, and a strict account of all receipts and payments should be kept by the church treasurer.
-All general offerings not in envelopes should be counted by the treasurer in the presence of another church officer, preferably a deacon, and a receipt given to such officer.
+Receipts to Church Members. - Receipts should be issued promptly for all moneys received, no matter how small the amount, and a strict account of all receipts and payments should be kept by the church treasurer.
+All general offerings not in the envelopes should be counted by the treasurer in the presence of another church officer, preferably a deacon, and a receipt given to such officer.

-Proper Method of Remitting Funds to the Conference.-In sending remittances to the conference or local field treasurer, all checks, bank drafts, or money orders should be made payable to the organization wherever legally possible and not to any individual.
+Proper Method of Remitting Funds to the Conference. - In sending remittances to the conference or local field treasurer, all checks, bank drafts, or money orders should be made payable to the organization wherever legally possible and not to any individual.
 The duplicate sheet from the church treasurer's book should be enclosed with the remittance.
 Remittance blanks are furnished by the conference.
-(See also pp. 214, 215.)
+(See also pp. 212, 213.)

-Preserving Vouchers.---Vouchers or receipted bills should be secured for all moneys disbursed.
+Preserving Vouchers. - Vouchers or receipted bills should be secured for all moneys disbursed.
 A serviceable way of preserving such vouchers is to paste them on the back of the original sheet in the treasurer's book, opposite the page on which the entry is made.
 For example, if the entry is made on page 16, paste the voucher on the back of page 15.
 There will usually be ample space for these vouchers if they are lapped one over the other.
 This method is safer and more convenient for the auditor than keeping them on a spike file, in a pigeonhole, in a desk, or in an envelope, even though properly marked.

-Books Should Be Audited.-The conference or local field treasurer, or some other individual appointed by the conference or local field committee, audits the church treasurer's books, usually each year.
-The books and other records relating to the work of the treasurer may be called for and inspected at any time by the conference auditor or by the pastor, district leader, leading church elder, or by any others authorized by the church board, but should not be made available to unauthorized persons.
-(See also p.
-215.)
+Books Should Be Audited. - The conference or local field treasurer, or some other individual appointed by the conference or local field committee, audits the church financial records, usually each year.
+The church treasurer's books and other financial records relating to the work of the church treasurer, the church school treasurer, and the treasurer of any other organization, may be called for and inspected at any time by the conference auditor or by the pastor, district leader, leading church elder, or by any others authorized by the church board, but should not be made available to unauthorized persons.
+(See also. p.
+213.)